lana7am/Predicting_book_genres/README.md

 ## Data

-the dataset was obtained by webscraping "abjjed" using the beautifulsoup python package
+the dataset was obtained by webscraping "abjjad" using the beautifulsoup python package

 | attribute          | description                            |